 It has been proven that when a bear loses fear of humans and starts to search for human food he will likely, very soon, be a dead bear.
 Such a change in the natural bear behaviour increases the chance of the animal becoming a threat to people and becoming a so-called ‘problem bear’.
 Unfortunately, such problem bears mostly end up killed.

 Feeding wild animals to observe them is in no way compatible with a Wilderness ethic.
 When visiting Wilderness we have to keep in mind that we are only visitors in the home of wildlife.
 Therefore, we should behave in a way as we like to be treated if somebody is visiting our home.
 We have to respect the natural behaviour of wildlife and have to do our best to not interfere with their way of life.
 This means: taking all our garbage out, not disturbing or feeding wildlife, storing our belongings, particularly food and scented objects, safely, staying on the trails and follow the rules of the place we visit.
-In fitting with our European Outdoor Ethics, no disturbance should occur to wildlife.
+In fitting with our Respect Nature, no disturbance should occur to wildlife.
 This means that while you observe them you should not disturb them from conducting there natural behaviours.

 Sustainable and ethical Wilderness experiences

 The travel company Adventoura Slovakia tries to prove that there is also another way to do it.
 Bear watching is not their main activity.
 The company bases their portfolio on ethically experiencing and educating about nature and Wilderness.
 The company informs their visitors that it is not guaranteed to see a bear during the tour.
-However, they are likely to spot deer, chamois, birds, elk and many other wild animals.
+However, they are likely to spot deer, chamois, birds, moose and many other wild animals.
 This uncertainty is also used to explain the concept of Wilderness – an unpredictable and uncontrolled piece of land.
 The company does not use baits to attract bears but prefers to educate the visitors about the bear’s habitat and the history of the land.
 The whole tour is by foot without any motorised vehicles.